 #3 Elixirs of Life

 How do we create immortality?
 How do we make elixirs?
-We will work with botany expert Lucia Stewart, who will take us on a foraging expedition along Margate’s shoreline.
-We will look for millennial coastal and sea plants associated symbolically and in more straightforward ways with eternal life.
-We will also transform plants to use them as building materials.
+We worked with botany expert Lucia Stuart, who took us on a foraging expedition along Margate’s shoreline.
+We looked for millennial coastal and sea plants associated symbolically and in more straightforward ways with eternal life, and transformed plants to use them as building materials.